-Drake University Engaged Citizen Corps is an intentionally designed curriculum and service year experience for entering first year students that exposes members to issues of social justice while providing them hands on experience to impact their community.
+Drake University's Engaged Citizen Corps is an intentionally designed curriculum and service internship year experience for entering first year students that exposes members to issues of social justice while providing them hands on experience to impact the Des Moines community.
 Members dedicate themselves not only to weekly service hours but to making connections between their community experiences and academic pursuits.
-The service project will be directly integrated in to the assignments and activities of 4 courses (15 credits) and still allow students the opportunity to take other courses towards the pursuit of their major.
-Service sites will represent agencies working across multiple areas of economic and community development for example affordable housing, transportation and bikability, health and safety, business cultivation, and arts and culture.
+The service is directly integrated into the assignments and activities of 4 courses (15 credits) and still allows students the opportunity to take other courses toward the pursuit of their major.
+Service sites represent agencies working across multiple areas of economic and community development for example affordable housing, transportation and bikability, health and safety, business cultivation, and arts and culture.

-Worried about time committment?
+Worried about time commitment?
 Take a look at how the hours break down.

 Sample course sequence

 |2-3 Exploratory Courses for AOI or major courses||2-3 Exploratory Courses for AOI or major courses|

 |10-15/hrs week service||10-15/hrs week service (9 hours are embedded as the Internship)|

 *fulfill related AOI requirements **Engaged Citizen Corps members have been pre-approved to register for the J-term Info Lit course, allowing for 3 additional credits to be taken in the fall or spring semester